alosaur/cli/README.md

 limitation, in most cases this limitation should be enough.
 But if you exceed this limit you can run the generation script with env variable GITHUB_TOKEN.
 Example:
-`GITHUB_TOKEN=123 deno run --allow-read --allow-write --allow-net mod.ts new basic MyProject`
+`GITHUB_TOKEN=123 deno run --allow-read --allow-write --allow-net cli.ts new basic MyProject`

 > Generate personal tokens: https://github.com/settings/tokens > new token >
 > Select scopes > check "Access public repositories"